Making Tetris in Rust and Wasm (Part 1)

 Hello and welcome one and all to Robert Snakard’s World Famous Tetris Video Framework!
 Step right up and enjoy this Rust library of epic proportions!
-Only here will you see Results tried and returned, Arcs and RefCells used without measure, and who could forget the illustrious Piece museum!
+Only here will you see Results tried and returned, Options twisted so tightly unwraps are used without measure, and who could forget the illustrious Piece museum!

 In our main file you’ll find the request_animation_frame loop.
 Trust me, this little bit of recursion is one you won’t want to miss.
 You’ll be coming back again and again and again and again.
 To the left you’ll find our App module which performs unwrap after unwrap to create a beautiful CanvasRenderingContext and to the right is the Game module.
 While its small we promise it will grow bigger in size as we add more rules to the game.

 So please folks.
 Sit back, relax, and enjoy this edu-tainment today!

 1 - Creating a new project

 We’re finally starting our project now.
 We’ve done the background research.
 We know how to write HTML, we know how to write Rust, now let’s make something useful.

 You’ve done this before.
 Create a new Cargo project, initialize your git repository (if things aren’t working double check your ssh keys!), and push your first commit to master.
 Oh, and install wasm-pack:

 We want to add two dependencies to our project.
 The

 web-sys crate.
 Wasm-bindgen is